Does Appraisal Toll the Statute of Limitations?

 - Request that the tolling agreement be signed by someone with binding authority — a claims manager, supervisor, or coverage counsel, not just a field adjuster or independent adjuster who may lack the authority to bind the company.

 Keep the request matter-of-fact.
 You are not accusing the carrier of anything.
 You are proposing a reasonable administrative arrangement that allows both sides to focus on appraisal without the policyholder being forced to file a protective lawsuit.
-Frame it as mutually beneficial — because it is.
+Frame it as mutually beneficial.

 Sample Tolling Agreement Request Language